A very Happy 72nd Independence Day to everyone.

 Indians need to be educated on how to store fruits and vegetables, to avoid premature ripening and, rotting.For example, potatoes, tomatoes, garlic, cucumbers and onions should never be refrigerated.
 These items are to be kept at room temperature.
 Dals can be put in the fridge to avoid worming.

 3. Eat smaller potions

 Overeating is a problem for most people in India.
 We need to feel full, if not we go on dumping our stomachs with food.
-The right way to eat is half stomach full.
+The right way to eat is half the stomach full.
 Making sure your portion sizes stay within a healthy range doesn’t just help keep your weight down, it also reduces food wastage.

 4.Give away food to the poor

 While you may not think twice about scraping the leftover food on your plate into the trash, remember that food waste has a major impact on the environment.
 Although many people save excess food from large meals, it is often forgotten in the fridge, then tossed when it goes bad.
 This is where some NGO’s and organizations have come together.
 You can call them about leftover food from restaurants and households, and their volunteers will pick it up.
 The distribution of the food items is directed towards the underprivileged and needy people.

 This Independence lets pledge to not waste food.
 Let’s join these two organizations for a good cause to ensure a healthy happy India.

 1. The Robin Hood Army – RHA is a volunteer based organization spread over 41 cities striving to end hunger, by mobilizing food to those in need.
 Check here for more details Robin Hood Army

 This post is written as part of #FreedomBlogTrain hosted by Snehalata Jain and Judy Morris I would also like to thank Amrit Kaur, a writer, and graphic designer who shows these professional skills in Blogging too.
 She is a Delhi Blogger who loves to write on beauty, fashion, and other lifestyle topics.